 Update on This Year’s Family Programming

-At 11:15, we’ll begin the older kids program.
-Room J teacher Gabrielle Linchner will be the facilitator.
-She’ll wrap up at about noon.
+At 11:30, we’ll begin the older kids program.
+Here’s where we get to dig in with big questions and exchange ideas.
+Room J teacher Gabrielle Linchner and I will be the facilitators.

-We’re going to need a lot of adult hands on deck to ensure these three days go smoothly.
-We know many families face some head-scratching in terms of how to honor our protocols, meet the needs of their kids, and address personal desires to be in the Main Sanctuary.
-We hope your frustrations are dwarfed by our excitement around coming together and recognizing we’re all doing the best we can.
+We’re going to need a lot of adult hands on deck to ensure these days go smoothly.
+I also know many families face some head-scratching in terms of how to honor our protocols, meet the needs of their kids, and address personal desires to be in the Main Sanctuary.
+I hope your frustrations are dwarfed by our excitement around coming together and recognizing we’re all doing the best we can.

 Finally, please understand that by necessity, we’ve got to take a firm stance in the implementation of our safety guidelines.
 These are not the days for any kinds of mischief anywhere in the building or courtyard.
 There’ll be BimBoms, holiday parties, and goofy fun on other days.
 But for Rosh Hashanah and Yom Kippur, we’re committed to providing age-appropriate programming and keeping everyone safe.
 We’re counting on everyone’s support.